DEFRA/ffc-development-guide/docs/backlog-management.md

 # Backlog management
 All FFC teams follow an agile delivery approach.
 Teams should use whichever agile methodology best fits their delivery, for example Scrum, Kanban etc.

 If teams are unclear which methodology to adopt, they should start with vanilla Scrum and iterate as appropriate.
+Teams looking for help getting started with Scrum can follow this [training series](http://scrumtrainingseries.com).

 All teams should manage their backlog in Jira.